Old(ish)

 This photo is a cheat.
 Not my table, nor my cake.
 I’m just trying to class up my trashy booze cake post.

-There is a delightful corner of the internet populated by smiley midwestern moms insisting that you start adding Fireball Cinnamon Whisky to your autumn baking.
+There is a delightful corner of the internet populated by smiley midwestern moms who insist that you start adding Fireball Cinnamon Whisky to your autumn baking right now.

 A 1980s classic from Canada (go team!)
-Fireball Cinnamon Whisky is more liquid candy than it is booze.
-Delicious in a ‘I just ate a zillion cinnamon hearts’ kind of way, its very existence offends whisky purists, which I consider a plus.
-Those cheerless, brown liquor-loving pedants didn’t do Wild Cherry Jell-O shots in university and it shows.
+Fireball Cinnamon Whisky is delicious in a ‘I just ate a zillion cinnamon hearts’ kind of way and its very existence offends whisky purists, which I consider a plus.
+Those tiresome, brown liquor-loving bores didn’t do Wild Cherry Jell-O shots in university and it shows.

 Of course, if you are so inclined, and you want to spend more money, you can even DIY your own cinnamon whisky, but it’s the alchemy of turning a longtime frat house staple into an elegant dessert that’s the fun part.